-- 1) The GF/GP and SAF amounts may not sum to the total shown due to rounding and/or because some taxes contain earmarks that direct revenues to other funds. - 2) Business Taxes are comprised of the single business tax, the Michigan business tax, the corporate income tax, and insurance company taxes. - 3) These taxes account for almost 98% of GF/GP and SAF tax revenue.
+- 1) All economic and revenue estimates in this budget briefing are from the January 2019 Consensus Revenue Estimating Conference. - 2) The GF/GP and SAF amounts may not sum to the total shown due to rounding and/or because some taxes contain earmarks that direct revenues to other funds. - 3) Business Taxes are comprised of the single business tax, the Michigan business tax, the corporate income tax, and insurance company taxes. - 4) These taxes account for almost 98% of combined GF/GP and SAF tax revenue.